-- 2001 performance audit found that although the Fire Marshal's Office had made some improvements to its fire safety inspection planning, it had still not established a regularly scheduled fire safety inspection program-In response to our 1999 performance audit, the Fire Marshal's Office developed an inventory of buildings it was required to inspect from lists provided by State and county agencies, such as the Department of Administration, the Department of Transportation, and the Department of Education.20 The complete inventory consisted of over 19,000 buildings.
-To ensure that it maintained a complete and accurate building inventory, the Fire Marshal's Office assigned each building in its jurisdiction a fire-risk rating based on the potential for fire-related death and property damage, and implemented an information system to track fire safety inspections.
+- 2001 performance audit found that although the Fire Marshal's Office had made some improvements to its fire safety inspection planning, it had still not established a regularly scheduled fire safety inspection program-In response to our 1999 performance audit, the Fire Marshal's Office developed an inventory of buildings it was required to inspect from lists provided by State and county agencies, such as the Department of Administration, the Department of Transportation, and the Department of Education.
+The complete inventory consisted of over 19,000 buildings.
+To ensure that it maintained a complete and accurate building inventory, the Fire Marshal's Office implemented written procedures for annually updating the inventory.
+Additionally, the Fire Marshal's Office assigned each building in its jurisdiction a fire-risk rating based on the potential for fire-related death and property damage, and implemented an information system to track fire safety inspections.
 However, we found that the Fire Marshal's Office was not using the fire-risk ratings it assigned to buildings to determine how frequently to inspect the buildings and, as a result, had not established a regularly scheduled fire safety inspection program.
-We recommended that the Fire Marshal's Office develop policies that specify how frequently buildings should be inspected based on the assigned fire-risk rating to establish a regularly scheduled fire safety inspection program. - 2011 performance audit found that the Fire Marshal's Office had not sustained previous improvements and had still not established a regularly scheduled fire safety inspection program-We found that improvements the Fire Marshal's Office made in response to our 1999 and 2001 performance audit recommendations were not sustained, and it continued to not have a regularly scheduled fire safety inspection program.21 Specifically, we found that the Fire Marshal's Office lacked information and processes needed to manage its fire safety inspections, including an inventory of buildings it is required to inspect, a process for determining how frequently buildings should be inspected based on fire risk, accurate information on completed fire safety inspections, or an effective information system for managing its inspections.
+We recommended that the Fire Marshal's Office develop policies that specify how frequently buildings should be inspected based on the assigned fire-risk rating to establish a regularly scheduled fire safety inspection program. - 2011 performance audit found that the Fire Marshal's Office had not sustained previous improvements and had still not established a regularly scheduled fire safety inspection program-We found that improvements the Fire Marshal's Office made in response to our 1999 and 2001 performance audit recommendations were not sustained, and it continued to not have a regularly scheduled fire safety inspection program.
+Specifically, we found that the Fire Marshal's Office lacked information and processes needed to manage its fire safety inspections, including an inventory of buildings it is required to inspect, a process for determining how frequently buildings should be inspected based on fire risk, accurate information on completed fire safety inspections, or an effective information system for managing its inspections.
 Additionally, the Fire Marshal's Office did not track fire safety inspections conducted by local fire authorities on its behalf.
-We recommended that the Fire Marshal's Office develop and maintain a building inventory, implement a process to prioritize inspections based on fire risk, provide oversight of fire safety inspections conducted by local fire authorities on ducted by local fire authorities on its behalf.
+We recommended that the Fire Marshal's Office develop and maintain a building inventory, implement a process to prioritize inspections based on fire risk, provide oversight of fire safety inspections conducted by local fire authorities on its behalf, and implement an information system to manage and track inspections.
 We also recommended the Fire Marshal's Office increase the number of agreements with local fire authorities or private contractors to help ensure all buildings receive fire safety inspections.

-Fire Marshal's Office continues to not meet its statutory responsibility to establish a regularly scheduled fire safety inspection program-Approximately 35 years after we issued our 1988 audit, the Fire Marshal's Office has failed to take all of the necessary steps to meet its statutory responsibility to establish a regularly scheduled fire safety inspection program.22 In 2021, the Department adopted in rule the 2018 International Fire Code (IFC) as the State's fire code and the IFC references standards from the National Fire Protection Association (NFPA).23 Although NFPA standards include minimum requirements for establishing a regularly scheduled fire safety inspection program, the Fire Marshal's Office
+Fire Marshal's Office continues to not meet its statutory responsibility to establish a regularly scheduled fire safety inspection program-Approximately 35 years after we issued our 1988 audit, the Fire Marshal's Office has failed to take all of the necessary steps to meet its statutory responsibility to establish a regularly scheduled fire safety inspection program.
+In 2021, the Department adopted in rule the 2018 International Fire Code (IFC) as the State's fire code and the IFC references standards from the National Fire Protection Association (NFPA).
+Although NFPA standards include minimum requirements for establishing a regularly scheduled fire safety inspection program, the Fire Marshal's Office

-20 See Arizona Auditor General report 01-23 Department of Building and Fire Safety.
+&lt;sup>20 See Arizona Auditor General report 01-23 Department of Building and Fire Safety.

-21 See Arizona Auditor General report 11-13 Department of Fire, Building and Life Safety.
+&lt;sup>21 See Arizona Auditor General report 11-13 Department of Fire, Building and Life Safety.